ivnvalex/ivnvalex/README.md

 I am an AI enthusiast, passionate about CV.

-- 📫 How to reach me: Telegram – @ivnvalex
+- 📫 How to reach me: t.me/ivnvalex